 Materials: 100% polyester

-What we like: An inclusive hiking short with modest coverage and a range of sizes from 0 to 22.
+What we like: An inclusive hiking short with modest coverage and a healthy size selection.

 What we don’t: Dated styling and fabric; pockets are difficult to access.